European Commission–AstraZeneca COVID-19 vaccine dispute: January dispute

 In the third week of January 2021, AstraZeneca announced that problems at the Belgian plant where it produced the vaccine would reduce the supply available to the European Union from the 80 million doses expected by the end of March, to 31 million doses.
 This news came at a time when Pfizer had also reduced the output of its vaccine to allow for an upgrade of its facilities.
 This left the European Union with a shortfall on its requirements.
 On 25 January, Stella Kyriakides, Europe's health commissioner, stated that discussions were taking place with AstraZeneca, but that the company had not given satisfactory answers as to which doses had been manufactured and to whom they had been delivered.
 The company responded by stating that its contract with the United Kingdom gave that nation the first claim to vaccines produced domestically, whereas its contract with the European Union only required it to make its "best reasonable efforts" to deliver the doses on time.
 The contract with the UK included multiple, similar "reasonable best efforts" clauses, for AstraZeneca UK Limited, and any sub-contractors employed.
 Both the EU and UK contracts were subsequently published.
-The EU commission also had Astra Zeneca's Belgian plant inspected and found that this plant had produced all the doses it was obliged to under its contract with AstraZeneca.
+The EU commission also had AstraZeneca's Belgian plant inspected and found that this plant had produced all the doses it was obliged to under its contract with AstraZeneca.

 The Northern Ireland Protocol of the Brexit deal guarantees free movement of goods on the border between Northern Ireland and the Republic of Ireland.
 On 29 January, the European Commission published a draft of its export transparency mechanism (a form of export control) to gain oversight of the movement of vaccines.
 This included reference to the possible use of Article 16 of the Northern Ireland Protocol in introducing export controls, to prevent supplies of vaccine aimed at the Republic of Ireland moving to the rest of the UK via Northern Ireland.
 Article 16 allows limited unilateral deviation from the Protocol, subject to various criteria being met.
 This move was criticised in Northern Ireland, the Republic of Ireland and the UK, with the first minister of Northern Ireland, Arlene Foster, stating it was "an absolutely incredible act of hostility".
 The EU reversed the decision the following day acknowledging that a mistake had been made.

 However, the EU introduced export controls on coronavirus vaccines made inside the bloc.
 They had to be approved by national governments, unless they are destined for the Covax mechanism to supply the poorest countries or for a number of European states not in the EU.
 The World Health Organization criticised this move as likely to prolong the pandemic and slow economic recovery around the world.
 The European Union's chief Brexit negotiator, Michel Barnier, asked the Commission to step back from the deepening row.